joliplei/bibleserver-scraper-DE/README.md

 Start the released JAR using Java 11 or above with an (empty) directory as parameter, e.g.

-`java -jar bibleserver-scraper-DE-1.0.0.jar PATH/TO/TARGET/DIRECTORY`
+`java -jar bibleserver-scraper-DE-1.1.0-SNAPSHOT.jar PATH/TO/TARGET/DIRECTORY`

 It will show you on the standard output what it does.
-If all goes well, it will create ten German bible modules (ELB, EU, GNB, HFA, LUT, MENG, NEÜ, NLB, SLT, and ZB) for MySword (.mybible) and OpenLP (.sqlite).
+If all goes well, it will create 3 German bible modules (BB, LU84, NGUE [unvollständig]) for MySword (.mybible) and OpenLP (.sqlite).

 ## MySword Bible modules